Can I have both eyes done on the same day?

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-In the short video above, Prof Reinstein explains how the industry has changed and how that with today’s knowledge and technology, laser eye surgeons are better equipped than ever to assess the success of the treatment on one eye, before moving on to the other.
+As Prof Reinstein explains, the Laser Eye Surgery industry has changed significantly over the years.
+With today’s knowledge and technology, laser eye surgeons are better equipped than ever to immediately assess the success of the treatment on one eye, before moving on to the other.

-If you’d like to find out more about the details your procedure, it’s helpful to know that—depending on which treatment you need—they are going to vary ever so slightly.
-That being said, 96% of our patients have ReLEx SMILE or LASIK surgery, which you can find more about below.
+If you’d like to find out more about the exact details of your procedure, it’s helpful to know that each treatment is going to vary ever so slightly.
+That being said, 96 percent of our patients have ReLEx SMILE or LASIK surgery, which are both incredibly quick and safe treatments.

 So no matter what treatment you have, you shouldn’t be left with any type of optical imbalance.
 Of course, if this is something that concerns you, it can be discussed with your surgeon long prior to having the treatment or even making any commitments.

 If you would like to find out more about the treatment process or book a consultation at London Vision Clinic, leave us a comment or give us a call us on 020 7224 1005.